Find a wildlife rehabilitator

 Find an authorized wildlife rehabilitator who can provide temporary care to sick, injured or abandoned animals.

 On this page Skip this page navigation

-Wildlife rehabilitators in Ontario are authorized by the Ministry of Northern Development, Mines, Natural Resources and Forestry to care for injured, sick or orphaned wildlife until they can be released back into the wild.
+Wildlife rehabilitators in Ontario are authorized by the ministry to care for injured, sick or orphaned wildlife until they can be released back into the wild.
 These rehabilitators work in a range of environments, from a large facility to their own backyard.